Copyright 2018-2021 Xanadu Quantum Technologies Inc.

 rule = np.hstack([np.stack(coeffs)[:, np.newaxis], unique_mods])

-# sort columns according to abs(shift)
+# sort columns according to abs(shift), ties are resolved with the sign,

 [docs]@functools.lru_cache(maxsize=None) def eigvals_to_frequencies(eigvals): r"""Convert an eigenvalue spectrum to frequency values, defined as the the set of positive, unique differences of the eigenvalues in the spectrum.
 Args: eigvals (tuple[int, float]): eigenvalue spectra Returns: tuple[int, float]: frequencies **Example** >>> eigvals = (-0.5, 0, 0, 0.5) >>> eigvals_to_frequencies(eigvals) (0.5, 1.0) """ unique_eigvals = sorted(set(eigvals)) return tuple({j - i for i, j in itertools.combinations(unique_eigvals, 2)})